 Knowledge Translation (KT) Consortium

-The Knowledge Translation (KT) Consortium brings together federally funded Training and Technical Assistance Centers, each with their own unique mission addressing different aspects of employment, career readiness and development, transition and accessibility for youth and adults with disabilities.
+The Knowledge Translation (KT) Consortium brings together federally funded Training and Technical Assistance Centers, each with their own unique mission addressing different aspects of employment, career readiness and development for youth and adults with disabilities.
 Knowledge Translation (KT) Consortium members come together to 1) meet and interact, 2) share information on each Center’s focus, funding and use of KT tools, and 3) develop a framework for sharing resources and training opportunities to collectively improve employment and economic advancement outcomes for individuals with disabilities.

-If you are a Federally funded Training and Technical Assistance Center focused on Employment for people with disabilities and would like to join the Knowledge Translation Consortium, please contact us at: info@leadcenter.org(link sends e-mail).
+If you are a Federally funded Training and Technical Assistance Center focused on Employment for people with disabilities and would like to join the Knowledge Translation Consortium, please contact us at: info@leadcenter.org.(link sends e-mail)

 Center for Advancing Policy on Employment for Youth (CAPE – Youth)(link is external)